 For TLC Michael reads historical fiction, literary and commercial fiction

-Sue Lascelles has over 17 years’ editorial experience and has worked for some of the UK’s leading publishing houses, including Orion, Little, Brown, and Random House.
+Sue Lascelles has many years’ editorial experience and has worked for some of the UK’s leading publishing houses, including Orion, Little, Brown, and Penguin Random House.
 In touch with current market trends – particularly in the areas of commercial non-fiction, literary fiction and MBS – she specialises in guiding new writers towards successful publication, as well as supporting established authors through the editorial process.
 She has a MA in Creative Writing from the University of Exeter.

 For TLC Sue reads MBS, literary fiction, and commercial non-fiction